xtext/seven-languages-xtext/documentation/07_template.md

 ## Grammar

-This is the grammar of the templates DSL:
+This is the grammar of the template DSL:

 ```xtext
 grammar org.xtext.template.Template